OSInside/kiwi/doc/source/building/build_containerized.rst

 The following components needs to be installed on the build system:

-* Dice - a containment build system for KIWI.
+* Dice - a containment build system for {kiwi}.

 * Docker - a container framework based on the Linux container support in the kernel.

-* Docker Image - a docker build container for KIWI.
+* Docker Image - a docker build container for {kiwi}.

 * optionally Vagrant - a framework to run, provision and control virtual machines and container instances.
 Vagrant has a very nice